jasoncarcamo/julis-client/README.md

 ![ImageOfApp](./julisclient/signup.png)<br/>

 # Summary
-The starting template I used to create a website for a cleaning company.
-Features include creating an account, arranging services, and editing services.
+The starting template I used to create a full stack website for a cleaning company.
+Features include a database for creating an account, arranging services, and editing services.

 # Built with
 - Html